-Were he running for office in this locale, he would have thousands of students and others assisting him.
-Unable to do this, the students have requested that he be invited back again, and the administration of the campus has urged him to accept a "permanent relationship," as his time allows.
+Were he running for office in this locale, there would be thousands who would want to assist him.
+Unable to do this, the students have requested that he be invited back again, and the administration and faculty have urged him to accept a "permanent relationship," as his time allows.

-From this vantage point, Bob Kerrey is an extraordinarily vital witness to the authenticity of Nebraska life.
-Clearly his involvement in the Vietnam War has deepened his compassion and wisdom.
-While others remain stuck on the controversy of the war, he is helping lead the national response in a manner that heals as it looks for workable constructive ways of meeting the challenges before us.
-What he accomplished here, in a short time, makes me intensely proud to be a Nebraskan.
+From our vantage point, Bob Kerrey is an extraordinarily vital witness to the truth that Nebraska-life makes wonderful sense.
+His involvement in the Vietnam War has deepened his compassion and wisdom.
+While others remain stuck on the controversies of that war, he is far, far ahead, directing the trauma and anguish toward healing as he searches for constructive ways of meeting the challenges before us.
+His numerous accomplishments here, and in a very short time, make me intensely proud to be a Nebraskan.
+He will do even more, and the nation itself will take notice, when his range of influence is expanded.